Chirag-ahir/SFC-Preparation/README.md

 https://youtu.be/9RgZzHSt9KQ?si=qPKOiBKhTixmKrzi

 What is lookup filters?<br>
 Lookup filters limit the records available in the lookup field.
+It only shows values in lookup dialog that match the lookup filter criteria.